How To Be Stoic With Narcissists, Selfish & Mean People?

 Stoics also practice self-control via self-discipline, by setting daily goals, following a daily routine, and reviewing their day daily.

-They also practice mindfulness, which is being fully present in the moment and observing their thoughts and emotions without judgment.
+They also practice mindfulness—being fully present in the moment, observing one’s thoughts and emotions without judgment.

 Marcus Aurelius said, you have power over your mind, not outside events